lohithveerepalli/Tippy/README.md

+# Tippy
-# Tippy is an simple Android application that calculates the users Tip when the users posts an image of the bill.
+simple Android application that calculates the user's Tip when the user posts an image of the bill.